Cognitive Edge Device (CED) for Real-Time Environmental Monitoring in Aquatic Ecosystems: Result Analysis

 \section{Result Analysis}

-This section presents the results for training, testing and validation.
-In the previous section, a classifier was trained with 2300 images in the training set and evaluated its performance on 72 images in the test set.
+The results for training, testing and validation are discussed in this section.
+In the previous section, a classifier was trained with 2594 images in the training set and evaluated its performance on 371 images in the test set.
 The classifier's accuracy was assessed based on three measures: training accuracy, test accuracy, and validation accuracy.
 Training accuracy refers to how accurately the classifier performed on the training set, while test accuracy measures its performance on the test set.
 Validation accuracy indicates the rate at which the classifier successfully classified newly encountered images in the validation set.
 Additionally, we considered the recorded losses to evaluate the effectiveness of our approach.

 The models will be evaluated according to the highest \gls*{map}, F1 score and average precision.
 The \gls*{map}, weighted mean of precision's at each threshold, (i.e a comparison score between the ground-truth bounding box to the actual detected box), is useful where many classes are present in object detection with each class having differing detection performance.
 A higher \gls*{map} score indicates a higher detection accuracy.
 The formulae for \gls*{ap} is rulled by Equation \ref{eq:mean_average_precision} below. \gls*{map} is the mean of AP over all the queries.